-All applications must be submitted to the Office of the University Registrar before the submission deadline.
-The deadlines for 2016-2017 graduation are:
+All applications must be submitted via GUS by the stated submission deadline.
+The deadlines for each term’s graduation period are:

-- Summer 2017 – July 1
+- Summer: July 1

 A Degree Audit will be conducted to determine if the student has successfully completed all the course requirements for the degree.
 Degrees will not be conferred until the Office of the University Registrar has validated that the following requirements have been successfully met: